Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/admin/basic-mobility-security/set-up.md

      > Use a company Apple ID associated with an email account that will remain with your organization even if the user who manages the account leaves.
 Save this ID because you'll need to use the same ID when it's time to renew the certificate.

    - Seleccione Crear un certificado y acepte los Términos de uso.
-   - Vaya a la solicitud de firma de certificado que descargó en su equipo desde Microsoft 365 y seleccioneUpload.
+   - Vaya a la solicitud de firma de certificado que descargó en el equipo desde Microsoft 365 y seleccioneUpload.
    - Download the APN certificate created by the Apple Push Certificate Portal to your computer.

      > [!TIP]